SHARE THIS ARTICLE

 No, not typically.
 But the good news is that it’s super beneficial to buy your own insurance while you’re young and healthy!
 Premiums will be lower, you’re less likely to face exclusions, you’ll develop stronger financial and spending habits, and you’ll feel really good knowing you’re covered thanks to you.
 So even though securing health insurance is an extra to-do right now, try to see it as a good thing!
 Something you’re doing for future you.

-Being off your parent’s insurance can give you a sense of freedom, but it also opens the door for A LOT of questions and unknowns.
+If you’re just realizing this now, you might be a little stressed.
+Because while being off your parent’s insurance can give you a sense of freedom, it also opens the door for A LOT of questions and unknowns.

 That’s why we created a free Guide To Insurance For Manitobans in their 20s and 30s for young adults like you!
 In this simple, easy-to-read guide, we break down all the insurance policies that we recommend you take advantage of while you’re young and healthy so you can capitalize on better premiums, have more choices, get better spending habits, and set yourself up for success.